How to Get a Post-Study Work Permit in the USA?

 What is CPT in USA?

 CPT (Curricular Practical Training) enables international students in the US on an F-1 visa to gain work experience through off-campus paid internships that are an integral part of their academic curriculum.
 Curricular Practical Training (CPT) allows international students in the US on an F-1 visa to engage in off-campus work or internships that are an essential part of their academic program.
-Provides the opportunity to earn money to help cover tuition fees.
+Provides the opportunity to earn money to help cover tuition and fees.
 Offers valuable work experience in the student's field of study, enhancing employability after graduation.
 Get more details below:

 Eligibility Criteria for CPT in USA: